mcloughlan/algo-notes/docs/index.md

 Pull requests are welcome!
 Please see [the repository](https://github.com/mcloughlan/algo-notes)

+If you are studying some non-VCE type of 'algorithms and analysis' this site will still be helpful, but keep in mind that the bulk of this website is designed for VCE students.

 !!! warning New study design

 	I removed the outdated content from before 2023 (the old study design), but there may be implicit references to it in other current content